chriskyfung/chriskyfung.github.io/_posts/2019-10-29-how-to-add-a-custom-open-graph-image-tag-to-a-tumblr-blog.md

 If you use a subdomain as the custom domain, add a CNAME record to your DNS server and point it to `<your-github-username>.github.io`.
 Otherwise, the Project Site URL will under the domain `github.io`, in the form of `http(s)://<your-github-username>.github.io/<repository-name>/`.

-Go back to the **Code** tab of the repository, I suggest to create a folder, called `og-images` and store all post cover images to it.
-You can also upload and host your CSS and JavaScript files via the same way.
+Go back to the **Code** tab of the repository, I suggest creating a folder, called `og-images` and store all post cover images to it.
+You can also upload and host your CSS and JavaScript files in the same way.

 ![](/images/posts/tumblr/GitHub-Page-Files.png)